tevko/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 **Note**: The Veteran's family will need to cover the cost of funeral director services.

 </div>
+### As a surviving spouse, do I need to file a claim for burial costs?

+No. When we receive notice of the Veteran’s death, we automatically pay a set amount to eligible surviving spouses of record to help cover burial and funeral costs.
+But you'll need to file a claim for additional benefits to help pay for the plot, the cost of interment, or transportation of the remains to the cemetery.

 <div id="react-applicationStatus" class="static-page-widget">
   <a class="usa-button-primary va-button-primary" href="/burials-and-memorials/application/530">Apply for Burial Benefits</a>